• Skip to primary navigation

 I certainly appreciate all the health benefits of this rich fruit.
 But if I’m being honest, the real reason I eat them so often is because they’re simply delicious.

 In fact, this pear guacamole with pistachios is one of my favorite ways to incorporate avocados into my weekly menu!
-The bit of sweetness from the pear and the hint of smokiness from the toasted nuts compliment the guacamole so well.
+The bit of sweetness from the pear and the hint of smokiness from the toasted nuts complement the guacamole so well.

 If you’re looking for a new way to enjoy avocados, definitely give this 10-minute guacamole a try!